paladin952/rn-beer-app/README.md

     - cd ..
     - yarn react-native run-ios or yarn react-native run-android

-### In order to test shake make sure that you close the RN DEV ASAP menu and then wait a few second to get the Sorting pop-up.
+### In order to test shake make sure that you close the RN DEV menu ASAP and then wait a few second to get the sorting pop-up.
 If you don't close the RN dev menu pop-up might not appear in ios